kontent-ai/gatsby-packages/README.md

 ```
 2. Configure the plugin in `gatsby-config.js` file

 The source plugin uses the [JavaScript SDK](https://github.com/Enngage/kentico-cloud-js) in the background.
 Put the [configuration object](https://github.com/Enngage/kentico-cloud-js/blob/master/doc/delivery.md#client-configuration) of the JS SDK into the `deliveryClientConfig` property of the [gatsby-config.js](https://github.com/Kentico/gatsby-starter-kentico-cloud/blob/master/gatsby-config.js) file.
+There is also `languageCodenames` property that describes the [what languages a configured for the project](https://developer.kenticocloud.com/docs/localization#section-project-languages) - the first one is considered as the **default one**.
 ```
 module.exports = {
   ...